 What does the firm’s process look like?

-Your chosen PR firm should be just as focused on their processes as they are on obtaining results.
+Your chosen PR firm should be just as focused on its processes as they are on obtaining results.
 Moreover, the firm should be transparent and comprehensive when:

 - Explaining what the team will be doing and why it will be beneficial for your business

-- Communicating what the firm will need from your team in order to succeed
+- Communicating what the firm will need from your team to succeed

-- Providing a timeline for rollout of future initiatives and setting expectations regarding the results
+- Providing a timeline for the rollout of future initiatives and setting expectations regarding the results

-It’s vital for your team and your PR firm to stay on the same page at all times.
-In turn, you’ll both be able to quickly capitalize on any opportunity that comes your way—ultimately leading to major growth for your business.
+Your team and your PR firm must always stay on the same page.
+In turn, you’ll be able to quickly capitalize on any opportunity that comes your way—ultimately leading to significant growth for your business.